Share this post:

 How do I contact Buckinghamshire Council planning?

 Many rear extensions fall under PD, but larger or two-storey works will need full planning.
-See: Extension Guide.
+See Extension rules and our guides to kitchen extensions, lofts and garages.Conclusion

 Plans Made Easy can prepare compliant plans, manage submissions, and guide you from idea to approval.